tobyhodges/fair-research-software/index.md

 site: sandpaper::sandpaper_site
 ---

-This is a training curriculum teaching tools and practices to help reseachers produce and share open and quality [software for [FAIR (Findable, Accessible, Interoperable and Reusable) research][fair-software].
+This repository contains a short (2-day) course teaching tools and practices for producing and sharing quality and [FAIR (Findable, Accessible, Interoperable and Reusable) research software][fair-software] to support open and reproducible research.

 ## Target Audience